 Fourth, it must sustain moral seriousness

-If the God established by reason is the ground of moral value — the source of normativeness — then authentic revelation must take morality seriously.
+If the God established by reason is the ground of moral value (the source of normativeness) then authentic revelation must take morality seriously.
 It must hold human beings accountable for their choices.
-It must not offer cheap exits from responsibility — no one else can bear your sins, no ritual can substitute for moral effort, no intermediary can negotiate your way out of the consequences of your actions.
+It must offer no cheap exits from responsibility: no one else can bear your sins, no ritual can substitute for moral effort, no intermediary can negotiate your way out of the consequences of your actions.

 The test

-These four criteria — strict monotheism, public preservation, unified life-guidance, and moral seriousness — are not arbitrary.
-They follow directly from what reason establishes about God’s nature and man’s vocation.
+These four criteria (strict monotheism, public preservation, unified life-guidance, and moral seriousness) follow directly from what reason establishes about God’s nature and man’s vocation.
 Once they are applied seriously, the field of claimants narrows considerably.
 Islam becomes a particularly strong candidate because it combines uncompromising divine unity, a preserved public text, comprehensive life-guidance, moral seriousness without salvation-by-proxy, and a prophetic lineage that remains intelligible from beginning to end.

-The question is not whether Islam is comfortable.
-The question is whether it meets the criteria that an honest inquiry has established.
+The question is whether Islam meets the criteria that an honest inquiry has established, rather than whether Islam is comfortable.
 The reader who has followed the evidence this far owes it to themselves to examine the strongest claimant with the same rigour they applied to the question of God’s existence.

 Why this matters for the seeker

-The criteria established above are not designed to favour Islam in advance.
-They are derived from the nature of God as reason has established it.
+The criteria established above are derived from the nature of God as reason has established it, rather than designed to favour Islam in advance.
 A God who is one should reveal a message that is monotheistic.
 A God who is wise should reveal a message that is coherent.
 A God who created human beings for a purpose should reveal a message that addresses that purpose comprehensively.
 A God who values human moral agency should reveal a message that demands moral seriousness rather than offering cheap escapes from responsibility.

-The reader is invited to apply these criteria to every tradition that claims revelation — Christianity, Judaism, Hinduism, Buddhism, and Islam.
-The invitation is not to accept Islam on authority.
-It is to examine which tradition best satisfies the criteria that honest inquiry has established.
+The reader is invited to apply these criteria to every tradition that claims revelation: Christianity, Judaism, Hinduism, Buddhism, and Islam.
+The invitation is to examine which tradition best satisfies the criteria that honest inquiry has established, rather than to accept Islam on authority.
 That examination is the subject of the next stage of this inquiry.

 The criteria are set.
 The examination awaits.
-The evidence presented across this site — from the existence of God through the nature of consciousness, morality, and the fine-tuning of the cosmos — has brought the inquiry to this threshold.
+The evidence presented across this site (from the existence of God through the nature of consciousness, morality, and the fine-tuning of the cosmos) has brought the inquiry to this threshold.
 What lies beyond it is the question of which tradition, if any, carries the authentic voice of the God whose existence the evidence has established.
+Apply these criteria honestly to the historical candidates, and the list shortens considerably.
+The shortening is reached by taking the question seriously rather than by prejudging the answer.